bloonguyen1207/Protected-Shelf/README.md

 - See more commands using the help command above.

 ---
+**Note:** The message history function is not available yet due to server's lack of bandwidth.
+Codes related to this part are commented out.

+---
 Feel free to explore the project but don't be surprised if you encounter a bug.
 I did try my best to fix all the bug but after all, nothing is bug free in this world, right? ┐(￣ヮ￣)┌